Netflix/pollyjs/docs/server/request.md

 ### setHeaders

 Add multiple headers at once.
-A falsy header value will remove that header altogether.
+If a value is `null` or `undefined`, the header will be removed.

 | Param       | Type                      | Description                       |
 | ----------- | ------------------------- | --------------------------------- |